kalinchenko23/capstoneAI2C/README.md

       ✔ Container backend             Started
       ✔ Container frontend            Started

-   - To verify the containters are running, execute the following command in the powershell terminal.
+   - To verify the containters are running, execute the following command in the VSCODE integrated terminal.
 Ensure the status is listed as "Up".

    ```sh
    docker ps